Inmates being beaten to death in beggars' home in Mumbai?

-Picked off the streets like criminals, beggars become victims of neglect, abuse and even fatal violence at beggars’ homes, as allegedly happened to a 52-year-old on August 29; beaten up by a former caretaker of the Chembur home, Mohammed Ansari was found dead the next day, triggering a cover-up and exposing the carelessness of the centre’s staff, as well as the police
+Picked off the streets like criminals, beggars become victims of neglect, abuse and even fatal violence at beggars' homes, as happened to a 52-year-old, who was allegedly beaten to death

 In a country that criminalises beggars, and most of us pass them by without even looking in their direction, the custodial death of one such beggar does not raise too many eyebrows.
 Not even when he is one of the more than 60 people who have died at the Chembur beggars' home in three months.